mikedeboer/mozAsync/README.md

 Async is a utility module which provides straight-forward, powerful functions for working with asynchronous JavaScript.
 Although originally designed for use with [node.js](http://nodejs.org), it has been modified to be used directly in Mozilla source code.

-Async provides around 20 functions that include the usual "functional' suspects (map, reduce, filter, each…) as well as some common patterns for asynchronous control flow (parallel, series, waterfall…).
+Async provides around 20 functions that include the usual "functional" suspects (map, reduce, filter, each…) as well as some common patterns for asynchronous control flow (parallel, series, waterfall…).
 All these functions assume you follow the node.js convention of providing a single